The Quick Verdict

 The most common complaints are: scam listings and fake ads, no way to verify who you're talking to, overwhelming numbers of unqualified responses, no compatibility information, and an outdated interface that hasn't meaningfully changed since the early 2000s.

-CoHabby's synergy score is a compatibility percentage calculated from your answers to 40+ lifestyle questions.
+CoHabby's synergy score is a compatibility percentage calculated from your answered profile and quiz signals across six weighted categories.
 It compares your sleep schedule, cleanliness standards, noise preferences, guest policies, cooking habits, and other factors against another user's answers.
-Higher scores mean better lifestyle alignment.
+Higher scores mean stronger stated alignment, not a guaranteed living outcome.

 On Craigslist, you write a free-form ad with photos and post it to the housing section.
 On CoHabby, you create an account, complete your living profile, then list your room with photos and details.
-CoHabby landlord plans start at $1.99/month for Basic visibility.
-The key difference is that CoHabby applicants come pre-screened with compatibility scores.
+The CoHabby landlord plan is $2.99/month.
+Eligible CoHabby applicant pairs can receive compatibility scores once both profiles have enough answered data.

 CoHabby currently covers major US metro areas including New York, Los Angeles, Chicago, Houston, Phoenix, Philadelphia, San Antonio, San Diego, Dallas, Austin, Seattle, and Miami.
 New cities are added based on user demand.
 Craigslist covers virtually every US city.

 Yes.
 CoHabby is completely free for anyone searching for a roommate or a room.
 You can create a profile, complete the compatibility quiz, browse matches, and message potential housemates at no cost.
-Only landlords listing rooms pay a subscription, starting at $1.99/month.
+Only landlords listing rooms pay a subscription, at $2.99/month.